 Frequently Asked Questions

 Yes.
-Just about all phone numbers from other cell phone carriers in the US can be ported over to Republic Wireless, so if you want to keep your old number you usually can.
+Just about all phone numbers from other cell phone carriers in the US can be ported over (transferred), so if you want to keep your old number you usually can.
 If, on the other hand, it’s time for a change then you have the option of getting a new number as well.

 When you’re not using WiFi to place your calls Republic Wireless uses the T-Mobile and Sprint cellular networks for voice, text and data.

-Q: Does Republic Wireless Work In Europe, Canada or Mexico?
+- Q: Does their service work in Europe, Canada or Mexico?

 Unfortunately Republic Wireless cellular coverage does not work internationally at this time.
 You can place a WiFi call using your phone from anywhere in the world, as long as you have a good WiFi signal.

-Q: Do I need a SIM card to use Republic Wireless?
+- Q: Do I need to buy a SIM card?

-Yes, if you bring your own phone you’ll need to buy a SIM card kit from Republic Wireless which costs just $5 at the time of this writing.
+Yes, if you bring your own phone you’ll need to buy a SIM card kit which costs just $5 at the time of this writing.

-Once you have your SIM card, activating is very easy and is done right through the Republic Wireless app.
+Once you have your SIM card, activating is very easy and is done right through the app.
 You can find a complete list of activation instructions on their help page.

-Unfortunately no. In the past Republic Wireless did refund unused data but they no longer offer this on their current plans.
+Unfortunately they do not.
 Google Fi is a carrier that does refund unused data if that is important to you.